suttar2/Library/README.md

-Library for The Odin Project
+Library for The Odin Project:
     Hello there.
 My name is johncrops and this project is a webpage that lets users track and update their collection of books.
 I built this project as part of the curriculum for The Odin Project www.theodinproject.com

-Motivation
+Motivation:
     I was seeking to expand my knowledge of js, page elements, higher order functions and the DOM.
 I also needed some practice with flexBox and flexGrid

-Build status
+Build status:
     It runs and works.
 Though it does not store data locally.
 I may attempt to add local storage in a future update

 How to use: